 The rise of the User Interface and Experience

 Due to the economies of scale and the need to manage corporate risk, most enterprise businesses tend to own the core aspects of their technology infrastructure.
-As this happens, these organizations have little choice when it comes to operating like a technology company—even when they are clearly not.
+As this happens, these organizations have little choice when it comes to operating like a technology company—even when they are not.
 And now, with the focus on customers’ digital experiences, it’s become essential for technology strategies to consider the business impact of digital user interfaces.

-In the last two decades, the practice of user experience design has helped to demonstrate how interface interactions can be improved by anticipating a broader range of human factors and the impact on a user’s personal experience.
+In the last two decades, the practice of user experience design has helped to demonstrate how user interface interactions can be improved by anticipating a broader range of human factors and the impact on a user’s personal experience.
 Today, user interfaces are entrusted to act as mediators in the relationships that we have with customers and employees; they serve as vital channels for generating billions in online revenue, and they are essential to countless hours of business-operational tasks.

 Corporations have traditionally outsourced the strategy and design of their user interfaces to technology consultants or digital agencies.
 But, that will change.
 Since human-digital engagement is becoming more ubiquitous by the day, maturing organizations will have to adopt solid models for effectively owning their expansive digital ecosystems that serve thousands of employees and possibly millions of customers.
 If not, they stand the risk of becoming stifled in their response to the challenges of the digital revolution that is redefining the way companies do business.

 Together, the design of a user interface (UI) and its underlying technology infrastructure contribute to users’ experiences.
 As organizations mature and embrace a broader view of digital transformation, this perspective will be essential to managing growth and complexity.

 The sooner teams adopt a model for digital experience architecture the better off they will be to handle scale and complexity.
 My model for digital experience architecture is comprised of four core activities.